-- To fulfil their responsibility by ensuring their children attend school every day and on time. - To ensure that they contact the school every day that their child is unable to attend and that their child returns to school with an absence note or evidence of the illness. - To ensure their child arrives on time and is well prepared for the school day [full uniform, equipment, completed homework etc.] - To contact the form tutor, Heads of Key Stage, Non-Teaching Assistant Heads of Year or the attendance team in confidence whenever any problem occurs that may keep their child away from school. - To inform the Attendance Office and seek authorisation for any forthcoming Leave of Absence requests or appointments and, where possible, arrange appointments outside of the school day. - To ensure the continuity of their child's education by not taking holidays during term time.
+- Fulfil their responsibility by ensuring their children attend school every day and on time. - Ensure that they contact the school every day that their child is unable to attend - Ensure their child arrives on time and is well prepared for the school day [full uniform, equipment, completed homework etc.] - Contact the form tutor, Heads of Key Stage, Non-Teaching Assistant Heads of Year or the attendance team in confidence whenever any problem occurs that may keep their child away from school - Inform the Attendance Office and seek authorisation for any forthcoming Leave of Absence requests or appointments and, where possible, arrange appointments outside of the school day. - Ensure the continuity of their child's education by not taking holidays during term time. - When reporting a child's absence, parents should contact the school confirming the child's name, why they are not in school and when they will be back in school.
+This can be reported via: - Clifton-Attendance@cliftonschool.org - Attendance hotline 01709538333